Dead Silence (1997 film): Premise

+trapped Handy by setting off the gasoline.

 Release

 Dead Silence premiered on HBO during January 1997.
 That year the film was also released on VHS in Australia, the UK and several other countries.

 A few months after its HBO premiere, the film was screened at the 1997 edition of the Cannes Film Festival, despite being a made for TV production.
 It also received a theatrical release in Japan.

 It was released on DVD in the USA in 2005, and in 2007 in Australia.

 Reception

 In their June 1997 review, Variety labelled it "strictly for undemanding thriller fans", and commented that, "For most of its length, Dead Silence is a routine hostage drama, though a couple of plot twists in the final reel, while implausible, enliven the hitherto mundane fodder."